17 Degrees C In Fahrenheit

 Beyond the Basics: Absolute Temperature Scales

 While Celsius and Fahrenheit are widely used, other temperature scales exist, most notably the Kelvin scale.
 Kelvin (K) is an absolute temperature scale, meaning it starts at absolute zero – the theoretical point where all molecular motion ceases.
-Absolute zero is 0 Kelvin (-273.15°C or -459.67°F).
+In real terms, absolute zero is 0 Kelvin (-273.
+15°C or -459.67°F).

 The Kelvin scale is frequently used in scientific research and engineering applications where precise temperature measurements are critical.
 Converting between Celsius and Kelvin is simpler than converting between Celsius and Fahrenheit: